 Have you thought about taking some short courses on the subjects that interest you?
 Keep the passion for what you love alive by taking short courses or subjects in your field of interest while you get your degree.
 You’ll find that when you enter the marketplace, these skills are transferable between jobs.

-Happiness is key when deciding on your next journey at uni, and believe me when I tell you that A LOT of people have been exactly in this situation and have changed their degrees and gone on to be fulfilled and much better off, personally and academically.
+Happiness is key when deciding on your next journey at uni.
+Believe me when I tell you that many people have been in this exact situation and have changed their degrees and gone on to be fulfilled and much better off, personally and academically.